wenjian80/stackedit/readme.md.md

 ![enter image description here](https://github.com/wenjian80/soak8_labs/blob/main/img/master_ready.JPG)

-**4. You will need to copy the last output of the kubeadm join on step 5 for the worker node to join the cluster**
+4. **You will need to copy the last output of the kubeadm join on step 5 for the worker node to join the cluster**

 ## Step 5: 5_KubeNode_Kubernetes_Config.sh
 **[Run on worker node ONLY]**